LSDtopotools/lsdtt_opencv_docker/readme.md

 #### Part 1: set up an LSDTopoTools directory on your host machine

-1. You will want to be able to see *LSDTopoTools* output on your host operating system, so we will need to create a directory for hosting your *LSDTopoTools* data, code, and scripts.
+1. You will want to be able to see *LSDTopoTools* output on your host operating system, so you will need to create a directory for hosting your *LSDTopoTools* data, code, and scripts.
-2. For the purposes of this tutorial, I will assume you are using Windows and that you have made a directory `C:\LSDTopoTools`.
+2. For the purposes of this tutorial, we will assume you are using Windows and that you have made a directory `C:\LSDTopoTools`.
   * You can put this directory anywhere you want as long as you remember where it is.
 You don't need to put anything in this directory yet.

 #### Part 2: start the docker container